nerdo/js-routing/README.md

 # @nerdo/routing
 A general purpose routing behavior for applications and components.

-Examples in this documentation may use code that look like React, but that is strictly for demonstration/familiarity purposes.
+Code samples here look like React code, @nerdo/routing is _not_ limited to being used with React.

-@nerdo/routing is not limited to being used with React or any particular UI framework.
+The choice to use samples that look like React code is strictly _for the sake of familiarity_ since React is the industry standard JavaScript UI library at the time of this writing.

 ## Goals
 * Test driven.